thorstensson/landing-page-2025/README.md

 # Landing Page Nuxt

-New landing page for my new netlify domain, [thomasjt.com](https://www.thomasjt.com)!
+Nuxt landing page for my new netlify domain, [thomasjt.com](https://www.thomasjt.com).
 The previous landing page, also here on my GitHub, needed a remake.
-No contact form on this one!
+No contact form on this one.

-The Three.js part of this landing page, is based on the post processing example on [ThreeJS](https://threejs.org/examples/), and adapted to work with Vue / Nuxt.
-However, some differences in terms of mesh used, etc. More ThreeJS later on

-Back to my portfolio work :penguin:
+Back to my portfolio work.
+I will be back :penguin:

 ## Setup